 I started this website for that reason.
 Other women need to know that there is hope for the family they want to have.
 Here is a picture of my little guy, long-awaited and much loved.

 In this website, I have information on:

-And go for regular Pap smears!
+If I gave you one piece of advice, it's go to your doctor for regular Pap smears.
 That way any problems are caught early.
 That way you can have options.
 Don't let cancer decide your options for you.